ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/index.md

 # Global State

-With Global State we can define properties on a per-request basis to be made available between all resolvers and middleware.
+With Global State we can define properties on a per-request basis to be made available to all resolvers and middleware.

 [Learn more about Global State](/docs/hotchocolate/server/global-state)